OxEnsemble: Fair Ensembles for Low-Data Classification: Derivations

 Where $p_{\text{val}}$ is our threshold of interest.
 Because both the test set and validation sets are small, they both introduce sampling variability.
 Thus, we will explicitly account for the size of both.

 The hypothesis-testing framework has a few assumptions.
 First, it assumes that the validation and test sets are \textit{independently} drawn from the same distribution (an assumption we explicitly follow; see \secref{sec:data}).
 Second, it assumes that each positive instance is an independent \textbf{Bernoulli trial} that is either a true positive or a false negative.
 Finally, it assumes an approximately normal distribution.
 The normality assumption is met by the \textit{Large Counts Condition}, which heuristically states that $\min(mk, m(1-k), nk, n(1-k)) \ge 10$, which in our case simplifies to $\min(\frac{m}{2},\frac{n}{2}) \ge 10$.
-We thus need roughly \textbf{20} positive instances of any group in both test and validation as a minimum.
+We thus minimally need roughly \textbf{20} positive instances for each group in both test and validation sets.

 \paragraph{Deriving minimums:} Under $H_0$, the standard error of the difference between the minimum recall proportions in the validation and test set is:

 The one-sided $z$ statistic fixing $p_{test}=k$ is